ScaleAGData/Grassland-RILAB/GPP_EO_Model/DeliverableResults/S14GPP/Training/README.md

-README: GPP Prediction using Sentinel-1 and MLP Project Overview
+GPP Prediction using Sentinel-1 and MLP
+Project Overview
 This project, developed under the ScaleAgData initiative, provides a Python-based pipeline to train a Multilayer Perceptron (MLP) neural network.
 The model is designed to estimate Gross Primary Production